gtwogtwo/FBLAOutfit/README.md

 # FBLA Outfit

 Fbla Outfit is an app for the FBLA Mobile Application Development event.
-It uses the twitter kit on fabric IDE to post questions about your outfit and to easily see the posts from other users of the app.
+It uses the twitter kit on fabric IDE to post questions about your outfit and to easily see and reply to the posts from other users of the app.